Overview

 Research

-To understand cooking fatigue and poor meal planning, we developed a stakeholder map and a fishbone diagram through secondary research.
-We then conducted two 30 minute cooking observations, and interviewed five culturally diverse SCAD students.
+We mapped stakeholders through secondary research, then conducted two 30 minute cooking observations and interviewed five culturally diverse SCAD students.

 Affinity Diagramming